-Green tomatoes are popular in the South, and you can usually find them in Southern supermarkets throughout the summer season.
-If you don't live in the South and don't grow your own tomatoes, check with your local farmer's markets.
+Green tomatoes are popular in the South, and you can usually find them in southern supermarkets throughout the summer season.
+If you do not live in the South and do not grow your own tomatoes, check with your local farmer's markets.
 Besides fried green tomatoes, those end-of-the-season green tomatoes can be used in many other recipes.
 Some great possibilities include hot dog relish, green tomato pickles; even ketchup can be made with green tomatoes.
 They can also be used to make green tomato pie, this moist green tomato cake, or fried corn and green tomato fritters.

 Use your trusty iron skillet to fry the tomatoes and serve them with an easy dip or dressing.